Vanished glories of Radford House

 INTERIOR FEATURES

-Parts of the rear of the house and the north-east side still retained their late 16th-early 17th century outline, with dormer windows and panelled chimney-stacks; and a small inner court had a colonnade on two sides.
+Parts of the rear of the house and the northeast side still retained their late 16th-early 17th-century outline, with dormer windows and panelled chimney-stacks; and a small inner court had a colonnade on two sides.

 Radford House 1917

-From a washhouse at the rear a small staircase led to a room under the roof, the usual “secret” room invented by the romantic-minded to explain the presence of a feature to which no particular use could be ascribed.
+From a washhouse at the rear, a small staircase led to a room under the roof, the usual “secret” room invented by the romantic-minded to explain the presence of a feature to which no particular use could be ascribed.

 ‘SHAM RUINS’

-They are to be see among a curious collection of buildings near the head of Hooe Lake.
+They are to be seen among a curious collection of buildings near the head of Hooe Lake.
 They include a reconstructed “ruined” incomplete facade of a 16th-century house, which incorporates some well-molded doorway heads; a couple ‘ of granite pillars flanking the entrance to a once picturesque boathouse; a small rectangular building, quite wrongly called a chapel, whose attractive front doorway of granite and elvan is reputed to be the original front entrance to the old house, though it appears too small to have served that important purpose; a limekiln treated to masquerade almost as a medieval fortification, by the introduction of such items such as pig-troughs and parts of press-stones, which, when arranged in a certain manner, are often quite misleading and numerous miscellaneous stone fragments.

 With thanks to Brian Steele for these documents and others relating to Radford’s history.

-Comments (8)
+8 Comments

-I lived on a houseboat on Hexton Quay and can remember venturing through the tunnel at the back of the quay to the quarry beyond.
+1. I lived on a houseboat on Hexton Quay and can remember venturing through the tunnel at the back of the quay to the quarry beyond.
 I also remember the cave and like others spent many hours exploring.
 This was in the late 40’s early 50’s.

 I was visiting last year and noticed the work was just about to start on Radford Castle.
 Hexton Quay is now quite a community.

-I’m really enjoying this!
+2. I’m really enjoying this!
 I grew up in Goosewell and spent a huge amount of my childhood days playing there- my grandad was part of the ‘Radford preservation society’ I remember planting trees up there, my grandad made labels for the trees, people’s names (the family that donated the tree, I assume) and details of when planted and type of tree etc!
 He did it on one of those ‘Dymo’ things!

-Hi Patrick,
+3. Hi Patrick,

 As far as I am aware Radford Cave was capped off a number of years ago and access to the caves is now via a manhole cover.
 Local caving groups have the key I believe.
 It lies in Radford woods.
 I’ll approach local cavers and see if they will create an article for the website.

-Would Dave Whittle be so kind as to fix the location of Radford(Or Ralieghs) cave for me, please?
+4. Would Dave Whittle be so kind as to fix the location of Radford(Or Ralieghs) cave for me, please?
 We moved to Hooe (from Plymstock, via Oreston)in about 1935.
 Except for a period in Cornwall (starting shortly after the Turnchapel oil depot was bombed)we remained in Hooe.
 We lads roamed all over Hooe and Turnchapel but although we had heard of Raleigh’s cave, we never found it.
 I left in Hooe in 1947 and my youngest sister still lives there.

-My father inlay lived in the cottage next to the boathouse on the edge of the lake.he has said it was formerly a chapel but he lived there for four years as a child in the 1930’s.it had 3 bedrooms and a living area and stretched along the site almost to the boat house.in which they used to play.
+5. My father inlay lived in the cottage next to the boathouse on the edge of the lake.he has said it was formerly a chapel but he lived there for four years as a child in the 1930’s.it had 3 bedrooms and a living area and stretched along the site almost to the boat house.in which they used to play.

-Thank you so much, i had heard alot about this house as i was growing up.
+6. Thank you so much, i had heard alot about this house as i was growing up.
 You see my grandmother started working there at the age of 12.
 Her family lived in Hooe, and she would walk home every Sunday and give her pay to her father.
 He would give her a penny back, then after tea she would walk back to the big house as she called it.
 I would love to get some photos, I have one that gran gave me taken by the look of things in around 1917.

 Thanks again